-Kimberly is a Ph.D. candidate in the Political Science Department at the University of Notre Dame, and a graduate student affiliate at the Kellogg Institute for International Studies and the Notre Dame International Security Center (NDISC).
-She joined the Department after receiving her BA (Hons) in Political Science, which is jointly endorsed by the University of North Carolina – Chapel Hill and the National University of Singapore.
+Kimberly Peh is a PhD candidate in the Political Science Department at the University of Notre Dame and a graduate student affiliate at the Kellogg Institute for International Studies and the Notre Dame International Security Center (NDISC).
+She joined the Department after receiving her BA (with honors) in political science, which is jointly endorsed by both the University of North Carolina – Chapel Hill and the National University of Singapore.

 My research interests broadly include conflict prevention and resolution; more specifically, crisis de-escalation, and post-conflict reconstruction.
 Put another way, I am passionate about understanding how to prevent wars from happening.
 Where wars have taken place, I seek then to find out how lives can be improved so that those living in warring or post-war countries can move on from the memory and experience of violence.